aashup/way2sms-php-api/readme.md

 ### Direct

-1. Click Clone or Download.
+1. Click Clone or Download  this repository.
-2. Click on Download Zip.
-3. Extract zip in your desire directory
+2. Extract zip in your desire directory
-4. Start WAMP or any PHP Server
+3. Start WAMP/XAMPP or any PHP Server
-5. Run index.php file
+4. Run index.php file
-6. Fill Credential with msg and phone numbers.
+5. Fill Credential, write message and phone numbers.
-7. if you want send same msg to multiple contacts then seprate irusing "," Like  XXXXXX,XXXXXX,XXXXX,....
+6. if you want send same message to multiple contacts, seprate using "," Like  XXXXXX,XXXXXX,XXXXX,....
-8. enjoy!
+7. enjoy!

 ### Note